liri-uzh/text-tools/README.md

 # `text-tools`

-A collection of helpful utilities for text processing and manipulation in Python.
+A collection of tools for processing large text corpora (e.g. directories of markdown files) and for tokenizing text with multi-word expressions (MWEs).

 ---